pmndrs/zustand/docs/guides/nextjs.md

 }
 ```

-> **Note:** creating a store per route would require to create and share the store
+> **Note:** creating a store per route would require creating and sharing the store
 > at page (route) component level.
-Try not to use this if you do not require create
+Try not to use this if you do not need to create
 > a store per route.

 ```tsx